US: Citi Trends moves to Q4 profit

 Value fashion retailer Citi Trends has moved to a profit in its fourth-quarter and booked an increase in revenues.

 Earnings reached US$1.5m in the three months ended 1 February.
 This compared to a net loss of $0.7m in the year ago period.

 Total sales in the period, however, dropped 10.5% to $157.2m from $175.7m a year earlier.
 An extra week at the beginning of last year contributed around $21m to the 2012 figure.
 Comparable store sales were down 3.5% for the quarter.

-Value fashion retailer Citi Trends has narrowed its net loss in the second quarter and revealed growing sales....
+US value fashion retailer Citi Trends has widened its net loss in the third quarter thanks to one-off charges....

 - George at Asda on responsible retail journey